-- 1. Only current Mount Michael students and their female guests are invited to Mount Michael school dances. - 2.
-When the dance is in the gym or student union, the main gym floor and student union are the boundaries for the dance. - 3.
-The student is not to return to the dance once he has decided to leave.
+1. Only current Mount Michael students and female guests are invited to Mount Michael school dances.
+No boys from other schools are allowed.

+2. When the dance is in the gym or student union, the main gym floor and student union are the boundaries for the dance.

+3. The student is not to return to the dance once he has decided to leave.